Ada-Developers-Academy/core-unit-2/intro-to-api-design/designing-responses.md

 ## Response Bodies Are Optional

 RESTful APIs send back self-descriptive responses.
 Sometimes, an HTTP status code and message is all you need!
+For example, we can expect to commonly see web APIs send back responses without response bodies for successful `PUT` and `DELETE` requests.

 ### !end-callout

+### Example: `DELETE` `/students/67`

+What should the web API return when a client sends a request to delete a student resource that exists?
+Imagine a client sending this request:

+- `DELETE` `/students/67`

+Eryn could send back a response body with a message that confirms the resource was deleted in conjunction with the [status code `204`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204) that indicates the action was successful.
+However, typically, we do not need to send a response body because the status code `204` is sufficient for conveying that the server successfully fulfilled the request.

 ## Example Outcomes